Installation¶

 GPU Memory: 4GB or more recommended for large SOMs

-The easiest way to install TorchSOM is using pip:
+The easiest way to install TorchSOM is using uv:

 This will install TorchSOM with all required dependencies.